 After its founding in 1999 by Dr. Pat McInturff and Dr. Jeanne King, the rapid development the Inland Empire Center for Entrepreneurship (IECE) can be traced back to Dr. Mike Stull.
 Since his arrival to the Jack H. Brown College of Business & Public Administration in 2002, the academic program has expanded from less than 15 students to nearly 400.
 The growth in students and campus programs led Dr. Stull and the IECE to create the School of Entrepreneurship at CSUSB, the first and only school of its kind in California.
-Under his leadership, IECE has raised over $28 million in grants, gifts and sponsorships and achieved over $600 million in economic impact in the community.
+Under his leadership, IECE has raised more than $36 million in grants, gifts and sponsorships and achieved over $600 million in economic impact in the community.

 IECE supports the efforts of students, aspiring entrepreneurs, and small business owners, in the Inland Empire by delivering a wide range of programs and services.
 It founded the distinguished Spirit of the Entrepreneur Awards.
 In 2005, the first Garner Holt Student Fast Pitch Competition provided CSUSB students with the opportunity to pitch their business ideas for a cash prize, becoming a highly anticipated annual event.